David Bryant (cricketer)

 David John Bryant (born 29 October 1950) is an English former first-class cricketer.

+Biography

-Bryant was born at Wandsworth in October 1950 and later studied at Pembroke College, Oxford.
+Bryant was born at Wandsworth on 29 October 1950, and later studied at Pembroke College, Oxford.
 While studying at Oxford, he played first-class cricket for Oxford University on six occasions in 1970 and 1971.
 A right-arm fast-medium bowler, he took 8 wickets at an average of 52.87, with best figures of 3 for 40.
 Batting, he scored 19 runs with a high score of 6 not out.